1microlitre/Team7/README.md

 note that this game was designed for arcade joystick + button

+a character will be randomly assigned to you

 collect power-ups (outlined in yellow) while running away from the monsters (outlined in red)

 colleting power-ups will grant you points